Vasudev Balwant Phadke: Rebellion

 In 1875, after the then Gaekwad ruler of Baroda, Malhar Rao Gaekwad was deposed by the colonial government, Phadke launched protest speeches against the government.
 Severe famine coupled with the apathy of the colonial administration propelled him to tour the Deccan region, urging people to strive for an independent Indian republic.
 Unable to get support from the educated classes, he gathered a band of people from the Ramoshi caste.
 People from the Kolis, Bhils and Dhangars were also included later.
 He taught himself to shoot, ride and fence.
 He organised around 300 men into an insurgent group that aimed at gaining Indian independence from colonial rule.
 Phadke intended to build an army of own but lacking funds they decided to break into government treasuries.
 The first raid was done in a village called Dhamari in Shirur taluka in Pune district.
-The income tax which was collected and sent to the colonial government was kept in the house of local business man Balchand Fojmal Sankla.
+The income tax which was collected and sent to the colonial government was kept in the house of local business man Balchand Faujmal Sankla.
 They attacked the house and took the money for the benefit of famine stricken villagers.
 There they collected about four hundred rupees but this led to his being branded as a dacoit.
 To save himself Phadke had to flee from village to village, sheltered by his sympathisers and well-wishers, mostly the lower class of the society.
-Impressed by his zeal and determination, the villagers of Nanagaum offered him protection and cover in the local forest.
+Impressed by his zeal and determination, the villagers of Nanagaon offered him protection and cover in the local forest.
 The general plot would be to cut off all the communications of British forces and then raid the treasury.
 The main purpose of these raids was to feed famine-affected farmer communities.
 Phadke performed many such raids in areas near Shirur and Khed talukas in Pune.

-Meanwhile, the leader of Ramoshi, Daulatrav Naik, who was the main supporter of Phadke, headed towards the Konkan area on the western coast.
+Meanwhile, the leader of Ramoshi, Daulatrao Naik, who was the main supporter of Phadke, headed towards the Konkan area on the western coast.
 On 10–11 May 1879, they raided Palaspe and Chikhali, looting around 1.5 lakh rupees.
 While returning towards Ghat Matha, Major Daniel attacked Naik, who was shot dead.
-His death was a setback to Phadke's revolt: the loss of support forced him to move south to the Shri Shaila Mallikarjun shrine.
-Later, Phadke recruited about 500 Rohilas to begin a fresh fight.
+His death was a setback to Phadke's revolt: the loss of support forced him to move south to the Shri Shaila Mallikarjun Shrine.
+Later, Phadke recruited about 500 Rohillas to begin a fresh fight.